Inkster, Michigan: Education history

 Previously most of Inkster was within the Inkster Public Schools district.
 As of summer 2013, the Inkster Public Schools District was entirely dissolved.
 The remaining students were split up among the Taylor, Romulus, Wayne-Westland and Westwood districts.
-Inkster High School, the high school of the Inkster district, closed in 2013.
+Inkster High School, the high school of the Inkster district, closed in 2013 and demolished in 2015.
 Areas were given to the new districts by quadrants.
 Students north of Michigan Avenue and west of Middlebelt were rezoned to Wayne-Westland.
 Students north of Michigan Avenue and east of Middlebelt were rezoned to Westwood.
 Students south of Michigan Avenue and west of Middlebelt were rezoned to Romulus.
 Students south of Michigan and east of Middlebelt were rezoned to Taylor.

 Areas of Inkster in the Taylor district were zoned to Harry S. Truman High School, until it merged into Taylor High in 2018.